AfrahAyub/aws-vmseries-with-gwlbe/README.md

 - aws-panw-gwlb-cfn-root.yaml.
 This is the root stack that will be deployed.
 The other template files are nested from this one.

-You can set up this environment in two ways:
+You can set up this environment in the following way:

 ### Rapid S3 Setup